Ohio State third-year student Donovan Hampton.

 As they sat in the juvenile correctional facility, Donovan Hampton — who had come as part of a mentorship program — took note of one youth in particular.
 It was his personality.
 He was funny, talkative, rambunctious.
 Maybe even a little too rambunctious at times.
 It reminded Hampton of a younger version of himself.

-“I thought I was staring into a time capsule when we first met,” the Ohio State sophomore recalled.
+“I thought I was staring into a time capsule when we first met,” the Ohio State student recalled.

 It took time, but Hampton developed a deep connection with the youth by lending a sympathetic ear.
 “He oftentimes had some very profound, developed thoughts,” Hampton remembered.
 “He just wanted to be heard.”